 Heartburn is a common complaint during pregnancy.
 Although it has nothing to do with the heart, heartburn involves a burning sensation in the center of the chest.

 What causes heartburn during pregnancy?

-Heartburn occurs when the valve between the stomach and the food pipe (esophagus) are unable to prevent the stomach acids from passing back into the esophagus.
-Pregnancy can increase the frequency of heartburn because the hormone progesterone causes the valve to relax.
-This allows the stomach acid to pass into the esophagus and irritate the lining.
+Heartburn occurs when the valve between the stomach and the esophagus are unable to prevent stomach acid from passing back into the esophagus.
+During pregnancy, the hormone progesterone causes the valve to relax, which can increase the frequency of heartburn.
+This allows stomach acid to pass into the esophagus and irritate the lining.

 Heartburn and indigestion are more common during the third trimester because the growing uterus puts pressure on the intestines and the stomach.
 The pressure on the stomach may also push contents back up into the esophagus.

 What can you do to treat heartburn during pregnancy?